exasol/websocket-api/docs/WebsocketAPIv2.md

 ### Metadata-related commands

-The following commands are used to query metadata from Exasol.
+The following commands are used to query metadata in Exasol.
+The commands and their behavior are very similar to methods in the JDBC standard.

 | Command | Description |
 | --- | --- |